7. How to Take Photos 2: Aperture

 For landscapes, even with a high depth of field, try to focus primarily on what’s near you – far objects will still be well in focus.
 But, if you focus on what’s in the background first, what’s in front will be blurry.
 If you want a really sharp, in-focus landscape image, the aperture will be so small (the F number so big) it may need a longer exposure, in which case you may need to put the camera on a tripod.

-One thing to note, when you use a large F number, and take a shot with the sun in it, you’ll get a beautiful starburst pattern of light from the sun – showing rays of sunshine (this may vary from lens to lens).
+One thing to note, when you use a large F number (small aperture), and take a shot with the sun in it, or any bright light, you’ll get a beautiful starburst pattern of light from the sun – showing rays of sunshine (this may vary from lens to lens).

 example by Pye Jirsa for The SLR Lounge